Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 63.5-point total in three of seven games this season.
+- Fresno State and its opponents have gone over the current 64-point total in three of seven games this season.

-- Nevada has combined with its opponents to score more than 63.5 points in two games this season.
+- Nevada and its opponents have combined to score more than 64 points in two games this season.

-- The two teams combine to average 72.2 points per game, 8.7 more than the total in this contest.
+- Saturday's over/under is 8.2 points lower than the two team's combined 72.2 points per game average.

 Fresno State Stats and Trends

-- In Fresno State's seven games this season, it has five wins against the spread.

-- The Bulldogs have been favored by 3 points or more five times this season and are 3-2 ATS in those games.
+- The Bulldogs have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- Fresno State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Fresno State picks up more than 377.7 yards, the team is 3-2 against the spread and 4-1 overall.

-- This year, the Bulldogs have turned the ball over 15 times, three more than the Wolf Pack's takeaways (12).
+- The Bulldogs have turned the ball over 15 times this season, three more turnovers than the Wolf Pack have forced (12).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.